 I’m looking for undergraduate, Masters, and PhD students who are interested in research in cognitive and social issues in software engineering.
 Specifically, I’m interested in research that deals with productivity (and things that get in the way like meetings and interruptions), cognition (how does the brain think about code), tools for crowd ecosystems, and issues related to building and interacting with bots.

-My students have won prestigious fellowships (e.g., Microsoft Research Fellowship and NSF Graduate Research Fellowship), published top-tier papers, and obtained internships and full-time jobs at top companies (e.g., Microsoft Research, Facebook, Uber, Pinterest, VMWare, LexisNexis).
+My students have won prestigious fellowships (e.g., Microsoft Research Fellowship and NSF Graduate Research Fellowship), published top-tier papers, and obtained internships and full-time jobs at top companies (e.g., Microsoft Research, Facebook, Uber, RStudio, Pinterest, VMWare, LexisNexis).